JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    }
    ```

-2. Add a run configuration for the iOS app:
+2. In Android Studio, add a run configuration for the iOS app:

    1. Select **Run | Edit configurations** in the main menu.